suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 - The ParFlow DE06 experimental forecast dataset also includes ensemble data; these cannot be used unless the `variable` is manually specified in the code of `data_extraction_tool.py`.
 - Different variables which different time spans which can't be covered in one query.
 Therefore, when dealing with different time spans (e.g., a variable from climatology_v2 and one from a forecast_daily), it is necessary to create a separate query for each.
 - If intending to use the tool beyond the foreseen applicaiton with the ParFlow post-processed netCDF files files, these files need to be CF compliant and follow certain standard in terms of specification of the dimensions and coordinate axes specifications.
+- If one is using near real time forecast data, one needs to continuosly adapt the `simData` entry in the JSON runcontrol file as the THREDDS server is a rolling archive and the forecast outputs have their initial date and time in the netCDF filename.

 ## License

-The tools in this repository is free, open source software and is licensed under the MIT-License.
+The tools in this repository is free, open source software and is licensed under an MIT-License.